 A sideview of the dog, waiting for his master to return.

 "San Miguel had searched for the rock and found it.
 It bore an unsettling resemblance to the figure of a large, sitting dog, a Labrador perhaps, or a German Shepherd, leaning slightly forward, and looking attentively in the direction of the sea.
 'La Peña del Perro', the locals called it, 'The Stone of the Dog', and many believed that as long as it kept its eternal watch, no harm would come to San Juan."
 Justifiable Evil, Chapter XII, page 134.

 The coat of arms of San Juan

 The legends of "La Rogativa" and "La Peña del Perro" graphically illustrate the spirit of the city of San Juan throughout its long history, and of Puerto Ricans in general.
 It is a story of great courage, undying fidelity, and infinite faith in God.
 It is the same courage, fidelity and faith that the Puerto Ricans, fighting alongside the armed forces of the United States have shown in every armed conflict since the two World Wars to the present wars and interventions, and that the glorious 65h Puerto Rican Infantry Regiment exhibited so brilliantly in the Korean War.
-It is no coincidence that in 1799 King Charles IV of Spain added a banner around its shield, to reward the steadfastness and valor of the city, that reads: "Por su constancia, amor y fidelidad, es muy noble y muy leal esta ciudad". ("For its constancy, love, and fidelity this city is very noble and loyal.")
+It is no fluke that in 1799 King Charles IV of Spain added a banner around Puerto Rico's shield, to reward the steadfastness and valor of the city, that reads: "Por su constancia, amor y fidelidad, es muy noble y muy leal esta ciudad". ("For its constancy, love, and fidelity this city is very noble and loyal.")